fristaildg/pedalboards/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## TODO
+ - Fix public board not working
- - Restrict amount of audio files / max weight
+ ✔️ Restrict amount of audio files / max weight
- - Implement soundcloud player
+ - Remove trash icon from audio player if isPublic
+ - Move Dashboard to it's own page
+ - Loading animation / icon / skeleton
+ - create route-guards or equivalent for nextjs routes
  - Add Custom Pedal feature
  - Add translations
  - Add tour guide to bard page
  - Write tests
  - Add more info to the welcome page
- - Loading animation / icon / skeleton
  - Figure out how to add more pedals to the database / how to manage pedals database
  - Add user page